Pictures by Johanniter/ Lena Mucha

 Enormous damage in agriculture threatens food security

-On 29.
-March, a second assessment team arrived in Mozambique to steer the relief efforts on the ground.
-In the province of Manica, project coordinator Linda Zimmermann assessed the damage, especially in agriculture.
+In the province of Manica, project coordinator Linda Zimmermann assessed the damages, especially in agriculture.
 Nationwide, harvests on more than 600,000 hectares were destroyed by the floods.
-According to Zimmermann, rapid food security measures are necessary.
+According to Zimmermann, quick food supply is necessary to avoid hunger in mid-term.

-Last Tuesday, Johanniter carried out the first distribution near the city of Beira.
+On 2 April Johanniter carried out the first distribution together with local parnter organisations near the city of Beira.
 Families received tarpaulins, blankets, nails and ropes to repair damaged houses or to build temporary shelters against the rain.
+Middle of April, 120 families in Gondola (Manica province) received seeds, tools, moskito nets and hygiene kits.
+500 families will be reached by the assistance to avoid the spread of diseases and to restart agirculture.